Network-Aware Flexibility Requests for Distribution-Level Flexibility Markets: Case Study

 \subsection{15-bus Test Case}

 We evaluate our method for the creation of \emph{FlexRequests} on the radial 15-bus system introduced in~\cite{das1995}.
+Note that the true complexity does not stem from the size of the power system as much as it does from the size of the uncertainty.
 We consider uncertainty from renewable production, while the rest of the power injections are assumed to be certain for the purpose of this example.
-Two wind farms are placed in the system and the covariance matrix is evaluated from a 1'000 wind forecast error scenarios with zero mean.
+Two wind farms are placed in the system and the covariance matrix is evaluated from 1,000 wind forecast error scenarios with zero mean.
 These are taken from real measurements recorded in Denmark~\cite{pinson2013}.
-We consider one time period of one hour, and a power factor $\cos \phi = 0.95$.
+Without loss of generality, we consider that the reserve market is cleared for one time period of one hour, and a power factor $\cos \phi = 0.95$.
+Solving for multiple time periods would only require the solution of the same problem an equal number of times, under the assumption that uncertainty at time $t$ and $t+1$ are statistically independent.
 The exact data used is available online, along with the implemented models~\cite{GitHub}.

-Regarding the different prices, we make the following assumption: \begin{itemize} \item Curtailment costs are set at 60€/MWh. \item Load shedding costs at 200€/MWh. \item Activation costs are assumed to be equal to 0, since we consider that the flexibility providers have no operational costs. \item \emph{FlexRequests} have a price of 70€/MW for up- and 40€/MW for down-regulation. \item Offers are priced randomly between 25€/MW and 35€/MW. \end{itemize}
+Regarding the different prices, we make the following assumptions: \begin{itemize} \item Curtailment costs are set at 60€/MWh. \item Load shedding costs at 200€/MWh. \item Activation costs are assumed to be equal to 0 since we consider that the flexibility providers have no operational costs. \item \emph{FlexRequests} have a price of 70€/MW for up- and 40€/MW for down-regulation. \item Offers are priced randomly between 25€/MW and 35€/MW. \end{itemize}

-For all the different chance-constraints, a violation of 5\% is permitted.
+For all the different chance constraints, a violation of 5\% is permitted.